krishnakumarbhat/IP-Blocklist-Manager/README.md

 Install the required dependencies using the following command:

 ### pip install requests
-Run the main.py file using the following command:
+Run the main.py file using the following commandin main.py directory:

-### python main.py
+### python3 main.py

 If you want to add an IP address to the current day's blocklist, enter 1 when prompted and then enter the IP address.
 Otherwise, just press Enter to exit the tool.